andreasabel/inCode/entry/introduction-to-singletons-4.md

           In the type family declaration for ‘MergeStateList’

 What happened?
-To figure out, we have to remember that pesky restriction on type synonyms and type families: they *cannot* be partially applied, and must always be fully applied.
+To figure out, we have to remember that pesky restriction on type synonyms and type families: they can *not* be partially applied, and must always be fully applied.
 For the most part, only *type constructors* (like `Maybe`, `Either`, `IO`) and lifted DataKinds data constructors (like `'Just`, `'(:)`) in Haskell can ever be partially applied at the type level.
 We therefore can't use